jcoady9/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 24: February 14, 2017

+**Today's Progress**: Implemented a simple worksheet object to simplify working with excel spreadsheet data.

+**Thoughts:** This'll be a quick and easy project, it will simplify the work I do with spreadsheet where the number and position of columns often changes.

 ### Day 23: February 13, 2017

 **Today's Progress**: Finished implementing the decoder ring in rust.